How Much Does a Walk-in Bath Cost?

 Are walk-in baths suitable for elderly users?

-walk-in baths are certainly suitable for the elderly, particularly because the main issues with traditional baths is the entering and exiting by taking big steps, which can be perilous with wet feet and hands.
+Walk-in baths are certainly suitable for the elderly, particularly because the main issues with traditional baths is entering and exiting by taking big steps, which can be perilous with wet feet and hands.

 What are typical ailments that walk-in baths are effective for?

-First of all, anyone that cannot currently use a traditional bath safely can benefit greatly from a walk-in bath, as baths can help all manner of things from asthma to skin conditions.
-However, more specifically, you will find that walk-in baths are more popular with those people that have mobility issues.
-Additionally, people that suffer from things like arthritis and fibromyalgia will find hydrotherapy and air jet baths as incredibly beneficial for muscle and joint relief.
+First of all, anyone who cannot currently use a traditional bath safely can benefit greatly from a walk-in bath, as baths can help all manner of things from asthma to skin conditions.
+However, more specifically, you will find that walk-in baths are more popular with those people who have mobility issues.
+Additionally, people who suffer from things like arthritis and fibromyalgia will find hydrotherapy and air jet baths incredibly beneficial for muscle and joint relief.

 How long does a walk-in bath last, and is there any ongoing maintenance required?

-There is little to no ongoing maintenance required to the bath itself, and it will last as long as any other bath.
+There is little to no ongoing maintenance required for the bath itself, and it will last as long as any other bath.
 However, if you have features like hydrotherapy and air jets, you may want to have them maintained regularly to ensure there are no blockages and they are working correctly.
-However, there is not always a need to have this done professionally, as most come with instructions for self maintenance.
+However, there is not always a need to have this done professionally, as most come with instructions for self-maintenance.

 Is a walk-in bath more expensive to run than traditional baths?